rfortherestofus/r-without-statistics/data-viz.Rmd

 Hard to communicate drought extent

+> If I recall correctly, I was suggesting the climate + plant risk topic because I found a paper on that topic that looked interesting to me.
+It was during the period when the US heat dome phenomenon was prominently featured in all news and I initially thought we could create a visualization on that.
+When pitching it, I wrote to Jen "motivated by the heat dome phenomenon and more intense wildfires every year".

 https://www.cbsnews.com/news/west-climate-change-water/

 Droughts are an increasingly common fact of life.
 Those in drought-prone regions know that the last several decades have brought increasingly dry conditions, impacting agriculture, wildfires, and more.